DanielMwendwa/DanielMwendwa.github.io.src/content/about/experience.md

     date_start: '2022-05-01'
     date_end: ''
     description: |2-
-        * Developing and supporting data pipelines (initial implementation, SMS platform and Google Forms configuration, daily pipeline execution, maintenance, uploading of coding schemes to aid in data labelling, SMS traffic monitoring; code reviews/standing in for primaries on leave etc.)
+        * Developed and supported data pipelines, including initial implementation, SMS platform and Google Forms configuration, daily pipeline execution, maintenance, and uploading of coding schemes to aid in data labelling.

-        * Building, running and maintaining new data processing pipelines and infrastructure using existing core modules.
+        * Built, ran, and maintained new data processing pipelines and infrastructure using existing core modules.

-        * Providing support in core infrastructural investments in between projects.
+        * Provided support in core infrastructural investments in between projects.

-        * In charge of creating, co-designing, maintaining and testing SMS flow on the Textit platform.
+        * In charge of creating, co-designing, maintaining, and testing SMS flow on the Textit platform.

-        * Using the infrastructure to design, develop, test and deploy software architecture for new products.
+        * Used infrastructure to design, develop, test, and deploy software architecture for new products.

-        * Collaborating with Data and Technology staff to build and maintain core AVF infrastructure and systems.
+        * Collaborated with Data and Technology staff to build and maintain the core organisation’s infrastructure and systems.

-        * Supporting standard software engineering skills (code review, debugging, testing, etc.)
+        * Supported standard software engineering skills, including code review, debugging, and testing.

-        * Collaborated with other engineers to build a centralised Firebase database that provides a canonical view of our contacts, engagements, and their respective demographics.
-          This helped reduce operational costs from 3rd-party data management services and improved how we store and interact with our vast citizen-generated data from various countries, donors and contexts.
+        * Collaborated with other engineers to build a centralised Firebase database that provided a canonical view of contacts, and engagements, reducing operational costs from 3rd-party data management services and improving data storage and interaction.

-        * Coordinating with mobile network operators and SMS aggregators in Kenya and Somalia to integrate and monitor SMS shortcodes to aid our audience engagement.
+        * Coordinated with mobile network operators and SMS aggregators in Kenya and Somalia to integrate and monitor SMS shortcodes to aid in audience engagement.

-        * Managing the organisation's Google workspace
+        * Managed the organization's Google workspace

   - title: Junior Operations Engineer
     company: Africas Voices Foundation